 Whether you've had a Caesarean birth or a vaginal delivery, Claire will work with you to strengthen your pelvic floor and core and guide you back to regular activities and exercise.
 The assessment will also include a thorough examination of core function and presence of a diastasis (separation of the abdominal muscles).
 I want to get you stronger and more confident in your body and fitness goals than prior to pregnancy.
 Another very common issue after having a baby is pain with intercourse (dyspareunia).
 This can occur as a result of scar tissue, hypersensitivity of the muscles following tearing and/or stretching, or from an overactive hypertonic (tight) pelvic floor.
 A pelvic floor physiotherapist will help soften the scar tissue and desensitize any hypersensitive areas to help resume pain-free intercourse.

 Wondering when you can return to exercise?
 Check out my blog post about those early weeks/months and what I recommend.

 Proper rehabilitation during the first year postpartum (and beyond!) is essential to safely resuming exercise and returning to sport.
 For nine months, your body adapted and grew a human, and your muscles, joints and connective tissue changed how they function.
 Regaining strength, flexibility and core stability is necessary to returning to exercise, whether it be just walking the dog, or high level sports.
-Claire is passionate about helping mamas safely return to running postpartum, and you can read about her own experience postpartum here.
+Claire is passionate about helping mamas safely return to running and exercise postpartum, and you can read about her own experience here.

 CESAREAN BIRTH RECOVERY